 Kitchen sinks are exposed to a lot of kitchen waste, so you must disinfect them as part of your regular kitchen cleaning schedule.

 - Clean your kitchen sink daily using a quality multi-purpose antibacterial sanitiser like Byotrol 4-in-1 multi-purpose cleaner.
 This premium hygiene solution offers 24-hour protection and has been formulated to kill 99.9% of known bacteria and viruses including E.coli, Norovirus, and Covid-19.

 Food and beverages often get dropped or spilled on floors in busy commercial kitchens.
 This presents a health hazard as employees can easily slip and injure themselves.

-Keeping your floors clean will help you maintain a safe environment and keep your kitchen floors in good condition for longer.
+Regular kitchen floor cleaning will help you maintain a safe environment and keep your kitchen floors in good condition for longer.

 - Mops floors with an industrial kitchen floor cleaner or a kitchen floor cleaner spray to remove dirt and grime at the end of each day.
 Remember to clean in between appliances and difficult-to-reach areas.